Career Advice

 What is the concept of workplace bullying?

-Bullying in the workplace is disruptive, targeted behavior that occurs at work.
-It may be sarcastic, insulting, teasing, or intimidating.
-It forms a trend and is usually aimed at one person or a small group of people.
+Bullying in the workplace is a disruptive and targeted behavior that occurs on the job.
+It can manifest as sarcasm, insults, teasing, or intimidation.
+This behavior often forms a pattern and is typically directed at one person or a small group.

 Effect of Workplace Bullying On Mental Health